 In a fiercely competitive environment, threats are emerging every day and exploiting new technologies.
 In fact, technology is enabling peer-to-peer commerce to replace activities and services traditionally carried out by established companies.
 Entry costs are now so low that any small or individually run business can set up a store and tap into a global market.

 Every business, therefore, needs to consider and constantly evaluate how effective its systems are and make sure it is in a position to anticipate and react to the growing demands of the marketplace.
-Business strategy and survival will be determined by the way that IT systems are deployed and used.
+An economic downturn and business survival strategy will be determined by the way that IT systems are deployed and used.
 This can range from the initial customer experience on the website or eCommerce store, to include more targeted activities such as predictive analytics, accounting, accurate business forecasting, sales and marketing, real time monitoring and instant customer support.